Skip site navigation (1)Skip section navigation (2)

 *FvwmPager: MonitorLabels

 Tells FvwmPager to display a row of monitor labels.
-The monitor
+If LabelHilight

-label on the desktop the monitor is currently viewing will be
+is set, the monitor label on the desktop the monitor is currently

-highlighted using the hilight color.
-Clicking on a monitor label
+viewing will be highlighted using the hilight color.
+Clicking on a

-will move that monitor to the selected desktop.
-This option is best
+monitor label will move that monitor to the selected desktop.
+This

-used with 'DesktopConfiguration shared' to be able to control which
+option is goes well with 'DesktopConfiguration shared' to be able

 *FvwmPager: NoMonitorLabels